 Today, nearly 70% of Americans take some type of vitamins and more than 3,000 vitamin and mineral supplements are on shelves.
 Did you know that 90% of the vitamins on shelves are synthetic?

 How can you tell?
 Look at the label.
 For example, a natural source of Vitamin A might be “fish oils” or “lemongrass”.
 If the table says “Acetate” or “Palmitate”, then it is a synthetic source.

 For the “B” vitamins, look for natural sources of “Rice bran, molasses, yeast”.
 Synthetic sources will be “Thiamine Hydrochloride, Thiamine, Mononitrate, Thiamine Chloride, Riboflavin, Niacin, Niacinamide, Calcium Pantothenate, Pryidoxine Hydorcholride”.

 Natural Vitamin C will be “Rose hips, citrus fruit, green peppers, acerola” whereas “Ascorbic acid” indicates a synthetic source.

 Most doctors agree that some sort of vitamin supplementation is important today but make sure the supplement you take are natural, whole-food supplements that will help your body be its healthiest.
-If you are unsure about the vitamins you are taking, bring them by the office.
-Dr. Tim or Jill are happy to take a look at them for you.
+If you are unsure about the vitamins you are taking, bring them to the office.
+Dr. Tim and Jill are happy to take a look at them for you.